Portrait of Jennie: Box office

 The film earned $1,510,000 in North American box-office rentals, and was regarded as a box-office bomb at the time of its release.
+Variety listed the film as a box office disappointment.

 Critical response

-When Portrait of Jennie was released in December 1948, it was not a success, but today it is considered a classic in the fantasy genre, with a 91% "fresh" rating on Rotten Tomatoes.
+When Portrait of Jennie was released in December 1948, it was not a success, but it has come to be considered a classic in the fantasy genre, with a 91% "fresh" rating on Rotten Tomatoes.
 Upon its release, The New York Times reviewer Bosley Crowther called it "deficient and disappointing in the extreme;" but the Variety reviewers found the story was "told with style, taste and dignity."

 Later film critics have also given the film strong praise.
 Leslie Halliwell wrote that it was "presented with superb persuasiveness by a first-class team of actors and technicians".
 Spanish surrealist filmmaker Luis Buñuel included the film on his list of the 10 best of all time.

 "Portrait of Jennie," the title song, written by J. Russel Robinson, with lyrics by Gordon Burge, was performed by Ronnie Deauville.
 It has been covered since by many in jazz, often under the variant spelling "Portrait of Jenny," with early versions by Harry Babbitt, Jack Fina, Carmen Cavallaro, Freddy Martin, and Bill Snyder, and became a hit for Nat King Cole.
 Clifford Brown with Strings (1955) features the jazz trumpeter Clifford Brown performing an instrumental version with string accompaniment arranged by Neal Hefti.
 The jazz trombonist J. J. Johnson recorded an instrumental rendition in 1955 and one with choir accompaniment for his 1960 album Trombone and Voices.
 The song was revisited in 1958 by the pianist Red Garland on Manteca and again in 1966 by the jazz trumpeter Blue Mitchell on his Bring It Home to Me.
 Rob McConnell and the Boss Brass recorded a version featuring Guido Basso for their 1976 LP The Jazz Album that was heard widely on jazz radio stations.